SwissDataScienceCenter/renku-vnc/README.md

 sudo apt-get install nginx
 ```

-If _If a W: GPG error: https://nginx.org/packages/ubuntu xenial Release: The following signatures couldn't be verified because the public key is not available: NO PUBKEY $key_:
+If you get the _GPG error: https://nginx.org/packages/ubuntu xenial Release: The following signatures couldn't be verified because the public key is not available: NO PUBKEY $key_:

 Take note of $key, and replacing $key by its proper value, run
 ```